Let's talk about some stuff that does it make people feel very comfortable-complex disasters.

 - Natural Disaster

 We tend to not want to think about disasters, let alone more than one at a time.
-And that doesn't change the fact that they happen on their schedule, not ours.
+Yet, not thinking about them doesn't change the fact they happen on their schedule, not ours.

-You Have to Evacuate (Bug Out), where are you going?
+Using Shelter in Place is a good opportunity to evaluate your preparedness at this moment.
+Do you have enough resources?
+Are you taking this time to fix your preparedness holes?
+Or are you tired of the drama and just chilling?
+Both may be right, it depends on your own circumstances.
+Yet, strive to think things through, look at options, and “what-if” your current plans. , Should you need to evacuate (Bug Out), where are you going?
 How many hotels are open right now?
 Where will you stay?
-Have you thought it through?
-What can go wrong?
+Have you thought of your plan?
+What could go wrong?
 Can anyone tell you no (family, friends, the Gov, law, etc.)?
-Will you be ready to go in 15-minutes, 30? hours, days, what?
+Will you be ready to go in 15-minutes, 30hours, days, how long will it take you to prepare?
 How long are you able to be self-sufficient?

-I want to make sure that you all don't get caught with your pants down and that you're thinking about the what-ifs on both micro disasters.
-What can happen to you and your family and macro disasters?
+I want to make sure you don't get caught with your pants down and you're thinking about the what-ifs on both micro and macro disasters.

 Never forget, you’re just one prep away.